UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/2_practical_gazebo_aruco.md

 This will stop all containers and relevant programs to the simulator in a clean manner.

-Sometimes the simulated drone will go into an unrecoverable state - you may need to resart the simulator.
+Sometimes the simulated drone will go into an unrecoverable state - you may need to restart the simulator.

 ## Dissecting the controller